 I have come to astronomy after a (deliberately) stalled career as a classical pianist.
 I rebooted my career as a fresh undergrad student at Curtin University in 2011, graduated with Honours in 2015, and embarked on what has been my most exciting adventure yet: a PhD dedicated to unravelling the mysteries of pulsars!
+I defended my thesis in 2019, and am now contuining my research into pulsars at Curtin University.

 The environment around a pulsar is complex, and an important part of the process of understanding it is to visualise it.
 I often make my own graphics and animations, especially for use in presentations.
 Here are some animations I have made in the past, uploaded for anyone to use freely.
 I only ask that you give me due credit.